zsotyooo/oryx/README.md

 4. [Usage](#usage)
 5. [API](#api)

-**If you're looking for sable ZED soltion, [click here (sable-for-zed)](https://github.com/spryker/sable-for-zed).**
+**If you're looking for sable ZED dedicated soltion, [click here (sable-for-zed)](https://github.com/spryker/sable-for-zed).**

 ---

 ## Introduction

-sable is a frontend helper for Spryker projects.
+Sable is a frontend helper for Spryker projects.
-Its aim is to replace antelope tool and simplify the assets building process.
+Its aim is to simplify the assets building process (by replacing Antelope tool, too), giving the developer the freedom to choose and configure the preprocessor for frontend.

-It relies on `webpack` as building tool.
+Sable relies on `webpack` 2.

 ## Requirements